 Howard Zinn was the faculty adviser for the Boston University (BU) student newspaper, bu exposure.
-In 1977-78, the administration of John Silber demanded that the bu exposure’s faculty adviser (Howard Zinn) agree to review the contents of the… Read More
+In 1977-78, the administration of John Silber demanded that Zinn agree to review the contents of the paper before it was published and… Read More

 The Summer 2017 issue of Bostonia, the Boston University alumni magazine, features a profile of Zinn Education Project co-founder William Holtzman and the recent book drive undertaken in response to a proposed Zinn book ban in Arkansas.Read More...